 Test Question #18: What should I look for and listen for when building a relationship with Miko?

 Michael: “During the quarterly business review, Miko has X kinds of pressures that she’s under.
 Being aware of this will really help you decide when to approach her and how.”

 Test Questions #19: What are the relevant historical issues to consider when building a relationship with Miko?

 Michael: “Miko’s been with our company for X years.
 She comes with Y background.
 This is her point of view on things and why we value it.”
 For example, if Miko came through an acquisition, she might have a very different take than somebody who grew up in the company.
 And that kind of history could be important.

 These are just a few examples of the questions you can use to define what makes your top talent executives effective and how you can plan the transferring of those soft skills.
 And even more importantly, they will enable your executives to transfer these softer skills with the same degree of rigor one would expect of more technical areas.

-Learn more about our Executive Knowledge Transfer process here.
+Learn more about our Executive Succession Planning process here.